So much goes into an effective landing page. It takes practice, testing, analytics, design skills, keyword research, and so much more.

-Optimal Workshop actually consists of three different tools.
+Optimal Workshop actually consists of five different tools.
 OptimalSort lets you see how users would sort your navigation and content, while Treejack lets you find areas that could lead to page abandonment when visitors can’t find what they’re looking for.

 Through these services, you can assign tasks to users to determine where they would go in order to complete them.
 You can also get basic heat maps to see how many users followed a certain route to complete the task.

 Improvement is done via a simple feedback button which can be fully customized and encourages the customer to help you improve your site by reporting bugs, asking about features or just letting you know about the great shopping experience they had.

-5 Second Test
+Five Second Test

 Imagine you want visitors to determine the point of a certain page.
 What if they could only look at it for five seconds and then give you their opinion?
-Five second test makes this possible and it’s incredibly quick and easy to set up.
+Five second tests make this possible and it’s incredibly quick and easy to set up.

 Other Helpful Tools

 Beyond usability testing and user experience videos, there are a few other tools that your landing pages can benefit from:

 Juicy Studio has released a readability test that uses three of the most common reading level algorithms to determine how easy or difficult it is to read the content on your site.